Kepler 186f

-Kepler-186f is an exoplanet, meaning it is a planet located outside our solar system.
-It was discovered by NASA’s Kepler spacecraft in April 2014.
-It orbits a red dwarf star called Kepler-186, which is located more than 500 light-years away from Earth in the constellation Cygnus.
+Kepler-186f is an exoplanet, meaning it resides outside our solar system.
+Discovered by NASA’s Kepler spacecraft in April 2014, it orbits a red dwarf star known as Kepler-186, located over 500 light-years away in the constellation Cygnus.
+Below are some key features and characteristics of Kepler-186f:

 Size and Composition